fictiveworks/calyx-docs/projects/calyx/guides/agreement.md

 When the antecedent of a sentence has a defined or implied gender, any following pronouns must match that gender:

-- Catra raises her arm
+- Michael collects her data (she has a lot)
-- Bow raises his arm
+- Stamets collects his data (he has a lot)
-- Double Trouble raises their arm
+- Adira collects their data (they have a lot)
-- A Horde-Bot raises its arm
+- The Sphere collects its data (it has a lot)

 ## Number